Stochastic n-point D-bifurcations of stochastic L\'evy flows and their complexity on finite spaces: Stochastic n-point D-bifurcations in finite space

 with multiplication given by the composition, and its proper subgroup

 The $6$-point motion of a flow $\vp^0$ generated by composition of i.i.d. bijections with law concentrated on this subgroup, say

-has random trajectories with the following property: for each initial condition in $M^6$ the corresponding random orbit of the process is concentrated on at most $4$ points out of $6^6$ possible elements of $M^6$.
+has random trajectories with the following property: for each initial condition in $\mM^6$ the corresponding random orbit of the process is concentrated on at most $4$ points out of $6^6$ possible elements of $\mM^6$.
 For an initial condition which does not belong to any subdiagonal (i.e. such that their entries are all different from each other), the support of the invariant measure is concentrated on exactly $4$ elements.
 On the other hand, the orbits of elements outside any sub-diagonal of the $6$-point motion $\vp^\e$ generated by the $\e$-perturbation in the law, with $\e >0$,

 has invariant measures supported on exactly $8$ elements.
-Moreover, one easily checks by inspection that, due to appropriate cancellations, the transition probability of jumps from a pair of points to any other pair of points does not depend on $\e$, i.e the law in $M^2$ is constant.
-The same happens for the law in $M^1$.
+Moreover, one easily checks by inspection that, due to appropriate cancellations, the transition probability of jumps from a pair of points to any other pair of points does not depend on $\e$, i.e the law in $\mM^2$ is constant.
+The same happens for the law in $\mM^1$.

-The splitting on the number of connected components of the support of the invariant measure implies that there must exist an $n$-point bifurcation for $3 \leq n \leq 6$.
-In the next section we shall construct an algorithm to find out exactly at which level $n$ the bifurcation occurs.
+The splitting on the number of connected components of the support of the invariant measure implies that there must exist an n-point bifurcation for $3 \leq n \leq 6$.
+In the next section we shall construct an algorithm to find out exactly at which level $n$ the bifurcation occurs. } \end{exmp}